Luther Rackley: Professional career

 Rackley was selected in the third round (37th overall) of the 1969 NBA draft by the Cincinnati Royals and by the American Basketball Association's Minnesota Pipers.
 He signed with the NBA's Royals.
 In his rookie season of 1969–70, he served primarily as the backup to starting center Connie Dierking, playing 66 games and averaging 19 minutes per game, 7.6 points and 5.7 rebounds.

-On May 11, 1970 he was drafted by the Cleveland Cavaliers in the NBA expansion draft.
+On May 11, 1970, he was drafted by the Cleveland Cavaliers in the NBA expansion draft.
 In 1970–71 for the Cavs, he averaged just over 19 minutes per game, again averaging 7.6 points along with 5.3 rebounds per game.

-In 1971–72, his third season, he played nine games for the Cavaliers, then on November 15, 1971 he was traded to the New York Knicks.
+In 1971–72, his third season, he played nine games for the Cavaliers, then on November 15, 1971, he was traded to the New York Knicks.
 He remained a backup center, and for the season averaged 3.6 points and 2.9 rebounds per game.

 During the 1972–73 season, he played one game for the Knicks before being waived.
 He signed with the American Basketball Association Memphis Tams.
 There, he played in 57 games, averaging 7.3 points and 5.0 rebounds.
 The Knicks would go on to win the 1973 championship.

-On September 28, 1973 he was claimed off waivers by the Philadelphia 76ers.
-He played nine games before being waived, and retiring on November 28, 1973, ending his five-year professional career.
+On September 28, 1973, he was claimed off waivers by the Philadelphia 76ers.
+He played nine games before being waived on November 28, 1973.

+Rackley played in the Eastern Basketball Association (EBA) for the Cherry Hill Rookies, Scranton Apollos and Wilkes-Barre Barons from 1973 to 1978.
+He was selected to the All-EBA first team in 1974.